the practical kitchen

 NOTE: In each step of this recipe, you'll want to pause and scrape down the bowl at least 2-3 times.
 No one likes a streaky honey butter!
 Scraping it down frequently helps everything combine evenly.

-How I Serve and Store Honey Butter
+How I Serve Whipped Honey Butter

 honey butter in a piping bag being pushed toward the star tip using a bowl scraper.